Updated: Aug 3

 Affleck, who appeared as Bruce Wayne/Batman in 2016's "Batman v Superman: Dawn of Justice," plays Christian Wolff, math savant and high-functioning autistic.
 What a departure – and another authentic portrayal.
 Wolff is a gifted accountant in a Plainfield, Illinois, strip mall.
 He demonstrates his good will in an early scene by helping an elderly couple out of a tax-jam that would take their home.
 He's then called in to investigate the books of a successful prosthetics company about to go public.
 An accounting clerk played by Anna Kendrick has discovered an inconsistency; it looks like money is being siphoned out of the business.

-We quickly learn Wolff's new job is a ploy to throw others off his more lucrative work as financial advisor/investigator to drug cartels and other big time crooks.
+We quickly learn Wolff's new job is a ploy to throw others off his more lucrative work as a financial advisor/investigator to drug cartels and other big-time crooks.
 Meanwhile, a team of FBI forensic accountants led by senior Treasury agent Ray King, played by J.K.
 Simmons, is on the trail of the mystery accountant.
 We also learn more, in flashback, about Wolff's unique upbringing by his U.S. Army officer father (Robert C. Treveiler).

 Math has rarely been this fascinating.